Empower Victims

 ● Occupation Orders

-Unlike criminal proceedings, these civil orders rely on a lower standard of proof, making them more accessible and often quicker to obtain.
-They provide a vital legal safeguard for those who need protection but may feel unable—or unwilling—to go through the criminal justice system.
+Unlike criminal proceedings, applications for these civil orders are based on a lower standard of proof, making them more accessible and often significantly quicker to obtain.
+They offer vital protection for individuals who require immediate safety but may feel unable or unwilling to engage with the criminal justice system.

 LEARN MORE